10Mes·

 - US companies earn their money worldwide (and are therefore automatically diversified)

-What I find somewhat disconcerting is the matter-of-factness with which long-term portfolios are being intervened in.
+What I find somewhat disconcerting is the matter-of-factness with which long-term portfolios are intervened in.
 People act as if the future is certain.

 In the following, I would like to use the example of the USA to explain, as briefly and thoroughly as possible, why the above reasons are no substitute for country diversification.